It remembered the seas. That was all it remembered, all it was. Just a memory. But it remembered itself, and memory is important.

 “Current one.
 I guess?”

-Wellsey was head of marketing, and looked like the last person who would be in marketing at all, let alone ‘head of marketing’.
-He was a bald, pale, heavily tattooed, middle-aged man who looked very out of place behind a desk and dressed in a suit.
+Wellsey was head of marketing.
+He looked like the last person who would be in marketing at all, let alone ‘head of marketing’.
+He was a bald, pale, bearded, heavily tattooed, middle-aged man who looked very out of place behind a desk and dressed in a suit.
 June knew that he’d come to marketing late in life after thirty years in retail, preceded by five years in prison, preceded in turn by five years as a petty criminal.
 June had been suspicious of him at first, but soon found out that he was the most stable and easy-going person at the Park.

 “School booking are good, too,” Wellsey continued.